Efficient Quotients of Non-Commutative Polynomials: Introduction

 The remainder of this article is organized as follows.
-Section~\ref{sec:background} presents some basic background, including notation, the definition of division in a non-commutative context, and the Newton Schulz iteration.
+Section~\ref{sec:background} presents some basic background, including notation, the definition of division in a non-commutative context, and the Newton-Schulz iteration.
 Section~\ref{sec:r-poly-division} considers division of non-commutative polynomials in $R[x]$, showing $O(n^2)$ algorithms for classical division and for pseudodivision.
 It recalls the notion of the whole shifted inverse, proves it is well-defined on non-commutative $R[x]$ and shows that it can be used to compute left and right quotients in this setting.
-Section~\ref{sec:generic-algo} recapitulates the generic algorithms from~\cite{watt-issac-2023} that use a modified Newton iteration to compute the whole shifted inverse and explains why it applies when coefficients are non-commutative.
+Section~\ref{sec:generic-algo} recapitulates the generic algorithms from~\cite{watt-issac-2023} that use a modified Newton iteration to compute the whole shifted inverse.
+It also explains why it applies when polynomial coefficients are non-commutative.
 Section~\ref{sec:r-poly-example} gives an example of these algorithms applied to polynomial matrices.
-Section~\ref{sec:r-skew-division} extends the discussion to $R[x;\sigma, \delta]$, defining left and right whole shifted inverse, and showing how they may be used.
-In this case, we do not generally find improvement over classical methods.
-Section~\ref{sec:r-skew-example} gives linear ordinary differential operators as an example, before concluding remarks in Section~\ref{sec:conclusions}.
+Section~\ref{sec:r-skew-division} extends the discussion to skew polynomials $R[x;\sigma, \delta]$, defining left and right whole shifted inverse, and showing how they may be used.
+Section~\ref{sec:r-skew-example} gives linear ordinary differential and difference operators as examples, before concluding remarks in Section~\ref{sec:conclusions}.

 \spacetune{ }